 |7.||Canon T5i||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |10.||Canon XSi||Y||- / -||-||-||mini||2.0||-||-||-|

 |13.||Nikon D7200||Y||stereo / mono||Y||Y||mini||2.0||Y||Y||-|

 |14.||Nikon D7100||Y||stereo / mono||Y||Y||mini||2.0||-||-||-|

 Studio photographers will appreciate that the Sony A77 II (unlike the T6i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the T6i has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
+Both the T6i and the A77 II have been discontinued, but can regularly be found used on ebay.
+The T6i was replaced by the Canon T7i, while the A77 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon T6i and the Sony A77 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.